callendera/milestoneproject_1/README.md

             * Bio --> Bio and Meet The Guys
             * Photos --> Carousel
             * Events --> 2019 Concert Dates, Plan an event
+        * All NavItems displayed appear in a Navbar Toggler starting at 576px
+            * The Items listed above are displayed in the same order when the toggler smoothly drops down.
+            * After clicking the toggler and selecting the section the user is interested in visiting the toggler remains open until it is closed by clicking the toggler again.
     * On the right of the NavBar text appears that advertises to book an event stating 'Weddings?
 Holiday Parties?
 Book Now!'.
         * This text appears in italics and in off-white, the 'Book Now!' is in green.
         * 'Book Now!' turns to a darker green when hovered to let the user know it can be clicked.
             * After clicking the 'Book Now!' a modal opens.
             * The screen behind the modal darkens to exemplify the modal as a focal point.
+        * This part of the Navbar disapears starting at 768px.
+            * Making that disapear makes the navbar look better in the smaller screen sizes.
 * Modal
     * The Modal is triggered after either the Navbar button or the button in the Jumbotron is clicked.
     * The Modal, like described above, appears and darkens the screen behind it.